Punktum-dk/epp-service-specification/README.md

 - 1.4 2013-11-19
   - Corrected links in resources
-  - Empasized the use of the `auto` keyword for contact creation, this has also been listed in the implementation limitations section
+  - Emphasized the use of the `auto` keyword for contact creation, this has also been listed in the implementation limitations section
   - Added information on the restrictive use of `clTRID` in new section entitled: Implementation Requirements

 - 1.3 2013-10-29